Chapter 6 BWV 185 Barmherziges Herze der ewigen Liebe

 (See chapter 5, for further comments about the placing of this cantata).

 It is not difficult to see why Bach began his period of tenure with a series of long, two-part cantatas.
 As the third choice for the position of Cantor, he must have felt the need to prove himself and he set out to do this by electing to compose himself the five dozen or so cantatas required for each annual church year.
 Moreover, if his Obituary is to be believed he created five complete cycles!
 He was not required to do this; it wasn′t part of his contractual agreement.
 So the works he had presented for the first three services were long and complex (up to fourteen movements) setting a standard which must have placed much pressure upon himself as the originator as well as upon his performers.
-Indeed, this may be why he abandoned the bipartite structure for much of the first two cycles, reverting to a more concise and tightly-knit form.
+Indeed, this may be why he abandoned the bipartite structure for much of the first two cycles, reverting to, and creating, more concise and tightly-knit forms.

 Bach seems to have attempted to maintain the two-part format until C 186, the seventh Sunday after Trinity.
 Thereafter he dispensed with it except C 70 which concluded the church year.
 However in this, the fourth week of his appointment, he solves his problem by producing a new cantata, C 24, to precede the sermon and an old one to follow it.
 There can be no doubt (as, indeed, there often is) about C 185′s pedigree since it is dated 1715, from Weimer, in Bach′s hand (Dürr p 417).